nishantsbi/charlie86.github.io/_posts/2016-12-23-FitteR-(un)HappieR.md

     slice(1:10) %>%
     select(track_name, valence)

                          track_name valence
 1               We Suck Young Blood  0.0378
 2                   True Love Waits  0.0378
 3                       The Tourist  0.0400
 4         Motion Picture Soundtrack  0.0425
 5                  Sail To The Moon  0.0458
 6                         Videotape  0.0468
 7              Life In a Glasshouse  0.0516
-8  Tinker Tailor Soldier Sailor Rich Man Poor Man Beggar Man Thief  0.0517 9                                                      The Numbers  0.0545 10                                   Everything In Its Right Place  0.0585
+8   Tinker Tailor Soldier Sailor...
+0.0517
+9                       The Numbers  0.0545
+10    Everything In Its Right Place  0.0585
 ```

 Would that it were so simple.
 "True Love Waits" and "We Suck Young Blood" tie here, each with a valence of 0.0378, further illustrating the need to bring in additional metrics.